5afe/safe-core-protocol-specs/manager/README.md

-# Protocol Manager
+# Manager

-As the core part of the protocol the `Protocol Manager` is responsible to **enforce** the correct conduct and procedures in the protocol.
-For this it sits between the `Accounts`and `Integrations` and acts as a intermediate layer that coordinates all the communication and interaction between these.
+At the heart of the protocol is the `Manager`, ensuring adherence to the prescribed conduct and procedures set by the `Registry`.
+The `Manager` serves as an intermediary layer coordinating communication and interactions between `Accounts` and `Integrations`.

 ## General Types